tatedavenport/SwimmingSwarm/Documentation/Software/RaspberryPi.md

 ## Install Osmocom
 Follow the build guide [here][4]
 ## Install Limesuite
-Follow the build guide [here][5].
-This didn't work on raspberry pi due to the repository not supporting it.
+You can attemt to follow the install guide [here][5] but this didn't work on Raspberry Pi due to the repository not supporting it.
 Instead, build Limesuite by following [this guide][6].